AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Chain L nodes would *not* reorganize around this new chain-segment, so why would an attacker do this?
 If the projection of Chain L in Chain R *does not account for reflections*, then the attacker's chain-segment will appear (to Chain R) to have more work than the honest chain-segment.
 Thus the *projection* of L in R will reorganize to favor the attacker's chain-segment.
+If the attacker has more hash power than the honest miners (i.e., $q > p$\footnote{
+  In \href{https://bitcoin.org/bitcoin.pdf}{Satoshi's original paper} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
+  This convention has been continued in subsequent analysis, e.g., Rosenfeld's \href{https://web.archive.org/web/20220209100515/https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{\emph{Analysis of hash-rate-based double-spending}}, and is continued here, also.
-If the attacker has more hash power than the honest miners (i.e., $q > p$[^hr-footnote]) then they might\footnotemark{} be able to use this reorganization as a foothold -- either to launch a traditional 51% attack against L, or to attack SPV verification and light clients.
+}) then they might\footnotemark{} be able to use this reorganization as a foothold -- either to launch a traditional 51% attack against L, or to attack SPV verification and light clients.

 \footnotetext{
   In a limited case like this, where there are only two chains, there are many options for preventing these sorts of attacks on full nodes.
   However, in a more general case, where there might be many reflecting chains, we need to deal with the \emph{root cause} of the vulnerability.
 }

-[^hr-footnote]: In \href{https://bitcoin.org/bitcoin.pdf}{Satoshi's original paper} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
-This convention has been continued in subsequent analysis, e.g., Rosenfeld's \href{https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{\emph{Analysis of hash-rate-based double-spending}}, and is continued here, also.

 \aside{
   Note: Chain R is not \emph{required} to actually evaluate Chain L's tip.